4Subsea/waveresponse-python/docs/user_guide/concepts_utils/grid.rst

         waves_coming_from=True,
     )

-If you want to convert the grid to a different wave convention, you can achieve that by calling the :meth:`~waveresponse.Grid.set_wave_convention` method with the desired convention flags.
+The grid can be converted to a different wave convention anytime by calling the :meth:`~waveresponse.Grid.set_wave_convention` method with the desired convention flags.

 .. code-block:: python

     grid.set_wave_convention(clockwise=False, waves_coming_from=True)

-Once you have an initialized grid object, the grid's frequency/direction coordinates and values can be retrieved by calling the :meth:`~waveresponse.Grid.grid` method.
+The frequency/direction coordinates and values of a The :class:`~waveresponse.Grid` instance can be retrieved by calling the :meth:`~waveresponse.Grid.grid` method.
 You must then specify which coordinate units to return by setting the ``freq_hz`` and ``degrees`` flags.